stoversa/node_storefront/README.md

 ```
 ![BamazonManager in Action](./multimedia/bamazonManager.gif)

-The Manager feature allows users to adjust intentory by reviewing the product line, adding new products, or updating the quantity of a product.
+The Manager feature allows users to adjust intentory by reviewing the product line, adding new products, or updating the quantity of a product. [(See bamazonManager.js in action)](https://youtu.be/EjW6xYe9Fjk "Video Demo of bamazonManager.js")